Ratings and Reviews: Frequently Asked Questions

 What languages is the survey in?

-English and Spanish are used for both real-time and HCAHPS/Inpatient Adult surveys.
-Arabic will be added for IVR phone outreach for BMG in mid-2020.
+English, Spanish and Arabic (starting August 2020) are used for both real-time and HCAHPS/Inpatient Adult surveys.

 What questions are on the BMG medical practice survey?

 - Beaumont will be using NRC Health’s recommended questions for real-time outreach.